jamespharis/JSONFileArchiveProject/README.md

 You will need to access system resources for folders and directories to perform this task.
 ONLY Archive files, do not move any subfolders.

 The JSON file will specify 3 variables:  "sourcefolder",  "destinationfolder", and  "days_old"

+#Steps:
+ *  Retrieve values from JSON
+ *  Validate that source & destination are valid directories
+ *  Days_old Date Calculation
+ *  Iterate through source directory [LOOP]
+ *  For each object in the source directory, Declare path as file object (allows us to run properties on each file)
+ *  Verify that it is a file (not directory)
+ *  Evaluate file properties for date/time (last modified date)
+ *  If qualifies, move file.
+If not, go to next file.